 Analysis showing the primary contributor is more frequent “moderate extremes” (daily precipitation amounts of 1 to 2 inches).

-Future Research Topics
+Research Topics In Progress

 Is Wisconsin becoming snowier?

-The data suggest that the state has experienced a pronounced increase in annual snowfall since records began in the late 1800s, but are the data reliable or is this trend an artifact of changing methods for measuring snowfall?
+The data suggest that the state has experienced a pronounced increase in annual snowfall since records began in the late 1800s, but are the data reliable, or is this trend an artifact of changing methods for measuring snowfall?

 Submit a Research Idea